 FST follows USD’s replacement policy for lost library materials.
 Materials not returned to FST Library are billed at the cost the library incurs for replacement plus a $40 replacement fee.
 Patrons can get the replacement cost refunded if the material is returned and the late fine is paid.
 Borrowing privileges are suspended once a student accumulates $20 in fines.

-Students are limited to checking out a maximum of 10 items at any given time.
+Members of the FST community may borrow library materials for a period of 90 days.
+Patrons are limited to checking out a maximum of 10 items at any given time.

 To maintain a study atmosphere in the library please turn your mobile phones to mute before entering and restrict any speaking to necessary comments so as not to disturb the study of others.
 Quiet conversation is permitted only in the front of the library, where the reference desk and copy machine are located.
 All other areas of the library are considered quiet zones.